ishraqn/WeatherSync-Alarm/README.md

-# Weatther Sync Alarm Clock System
+# WeatherSync Alarm Clock System

 The Advanced Alarm Clock System is an alarm clock project that combines the power of an Arduino board and Python to create a final project for COMP 444 using the stock Sparkfun Inventors Kit.
 This system leverages Python for core operations, integrating multiple libraries to handle serial communication, asynchronous programming, and real-time weather data fetching.